isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/combinatorics/combinatorics.typ

 #remark[
     - The calculation at the end of proof method 1 had to give the correct answer, as the shadow calculations would all be exact if $cal(F) = {A in X^((r)): 1 in A}$ (in this case, $cal(F)$ and $partial^(n - 2r) overline(cal(F))$ partition $X^((r))$).
     - The calculations at the end of proof method 2 had to work out, given equality for the family $cal(F) = {A in X^((r)): 1 in A}$.
-    // TODO: why do both of these have to work out?
+    // TODO: I don't get the reasoning of why both of these have to work out?
     - In method 2, equivalently, we are double-counting the edges in the bipartite graph, where the vertex classes (partition sets) are $cal(F)$ and all cyclic orderings, with $A$ joined to $c$ if $A$ is an interval under $c$.
 This method is called *averaging* or *Katona's method*.
     - Equality in Erdos-Ko-Rado holds iff $cal(F) = {A in X^((r)): i in A}$, for some $1 <= i <= n$.
 This can be obtained from proof 1 and equality in Kruskal-Katona, or from proof 2.
 ]